I’ve been thinking for months about writing this post, and having seen what has transpired so far in the new year, this seems like a good time.

 Let me be clear here: there is a distinction between a nation and God’s people within it.
 God never, ever abandons His people, but He can certainly abandon a nation.
 You may question MacArthur’s conclusion about the U.S., but it’s impossible to deny the rampant sin in our society, certainly including homosexuality.
 Not only has same-sex marriage been legal here since 2015, but it has also become more and more dangerous to speak against it.
 Beyond that, what does God’s judgment on the U.S. look like?
 How about the widespread riots last summer and the attack on the Capitol last week?
 I don’t want to get overly political here, but how about the left’s condoning of last summer’s riots contrasted with their rabid response to the attack on the Capitol?
 How about Cancel Culture in general, which means that those in power dictate what can be said and written, and what cannot?
 If the left follows through with its threats to add two more states and pack the Supreme Court, welcome to one-party rule, and so much for the First Amendment.

-I can’t help but think of the OT Israelites in Egyptian captivity during the ten plagues; we are explicitly told in Exodus Chapters 7-12 that in the case of four of the plagues (flies, livestock, hail, and the firstborn), the Lord brought them only on the Egyptians, but not on the Israelites.
+I can’t help but think of the OT Israelites in Egyptian captivity during the ten plagues; we are explicitly told in Exodus Chapters 7-12 that in the case of at least half of the plagues (flies, livestock, hail, darkness, and the firstborn), the Lord brought them only on the Egyptians, but not on the Israelites.
 Regardless of what happens, the Lord will never abandon His people.
 He calls us to stand firm, with grace and truth, and He calls us to live in obedience.
 If you are reading this and are not a Christian, I pray this will be the day you come to Jesus in saving faith.